someengineering/resoto.com/blog/2022/12-21-installing-cloud2sql/index.md

 ## Exploration

-Open the SQLite database we just created:
+Let's take a look at the exported data!
+Open the SQLite database:

 ```bash
 $ sqlite3 resoto.db